gsantopaolo/sentinel-AI/docs/connector.md

 ## Why YAML Configuration?

 The connector service does not currently utilize a YAML configuration file for its core logic.
 Its behavior is primarily driven by the `poll.source` events it subscribes to.
 However, if complex scraping rules, source-specific parsing logic, or API credentials were to be externalized, a YAML configuration would be highly beneficial for managing these settings in a flexible and maintainable way.

+If we later need per-site CSS selectors, auth cookies, or pagination depth, these could be expressed via YAML/JSON in the Source `config` and parsed by the scraper.

 ## Technical Deep Dive